 As discussed above, the antioxidants in olive oil reduce the oxidation of plaques and free radicals.
 Free radicals are likely part of the progression of cancer.

-Rheumatoid arthritis is another inflammatory disease.
-It is an autoimmune disease characterized by pain and deformed.
+Rheumatoid arthritis is another inflammatory disease and is an autoimmune disease characterized by pain and deformed.

 Don’t be fooled.
 Just because olive oil’s attributes and benefits have been touted for decades, it’s as useful as ever for health.
 The health benefits extend from your brain to your heart to all your cells.
 Add it without cooking for the most benefit, over meats, vegetables, or even as an olive oil shot each day.